jreisinger/docs/notes/sec/basics.md

 Security monitoring (SIEM)

 * detecting and responding to security incidents
-* unfortunately you won't always be susccefull at protecting your assets
+* unfortunately you won't always be susccesfull at protecting your assets
 * in 2022, it took an average of 9 months to identify and contain a [breach](https://www.ibm.com/reports/data-breach)

 Compliance